RLOPaulMeier/handsup/README.md

 Update 1.0
 - fixed the bug that you cant stop the animation
+- added a config for the Key for stopping the animation
+- added a config for the command so you can chosse what the comamd calls

 Sorry that the fix took so long :)